ChinaiArman/GarmentRecognitionAPI/README.md

 * Chris Thompson - Project Supervisor
 * Farnaz Dargahi - COMP 3800 Instructor

-Thank you for your support throughout the project!
+Thank you for your continued support throughout the project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>